Bad (album): Reappraisals

 In the decades since its release, Bad has continued to be praised, with particular arguments that Jackson was at his peak in vocal performance and showmanship during the album's era.
+According to Jayson Rodriguez of MTV, following Off the Wall and Thriller was not an easy task, but Jackson's Bad was "formidable by all accounts".
+Rodriguez also felt that during the Bad era, Jackson's vocal hiccups and stammered "shamone" would become staples in his music that were "heightening and highlighting the emotion of his lyrics."
 In an article for The Root, Matthew Allen claimed that Bad was the start of Jackson's "three-year prime" in his vocals, songwriting, producing, performing and video output.
 Smooth Radio named Bad as Jackson's greatest album and credited the album for transforming Jackson into his peak as an entertainer.
 Ranked as the best album of 1987 by Consequence Of Sound, the publication asserts that Bad captured a "bigger, bolder, and far more vital" Jackson who emphasised important topics, including racial injustices and world peace.
-In similar praise, Erika Ramirez of Billboard highlighted "Another Part of Me" and "Man in the Mirror" for showcasing Jackson as a "caring humanitarian" and emphasizing world unity.

-In a retrospective review for BBC Music, Mike Diver regards Bad as a standout event of 1980s pop culture, comparing its importance to the rise of the Walkman, the Back to the Future movies, and the shooting of JR. According to Diver, it was an album that was popular in all record collections, from "rockers and poppers" to "punks and poets".
+In a retrospective review for BBC Music, Mike Diver regards Bad as a standout event of 1980s pop culture.
+According to Diver, it was an album that was popular in all record collections, from "rockers and poppers" to "punks and poets".
 Diver also praised the album for being the "best of the best [of its time]" and an "essential pop masterpiece".
 Newsweek credits Bad with defining the sound of pop music in the late 1980s, along with Madonna's Like a Prayer (1989) and Janet Jackson's Rhythm Nation 1814 (1989).
 Writing for Billboard, Gail Mitchell views Bad as one of the most important pop albums of the late 1980s, and one of the most successful albums in Billboard chart history.
+Jim Farber of the Daily News wrote that Bad took aspects of Off the Wall and Thriller to create Jackson's "most smooth work of pop to date".
 In 2025, Gina Wurtz of Screen Rant praised Bad: "Whatever the case, Bad remains an incredible album, whether the Grammys acknowledged it or not".

-According to Jayson Rodriguez of MTV, following Off the Wall and Thriller was not an easy task, but Jackson's Bad was "formidable by all accounts".
-Rodriguez also felt that during the Bad era, Jackson's vocal hiccups and stammered "shamone" would become staples in his music that were "heightening and highlighting the emotion of his lyrics."
-In a retrospective comment in 2009, VH1 said that the expectations for Bad were "ridiculously high", noting that there was also further hype after Jackson planned duets with the likes of Prince; Whitney Houston; Aretha Franklin and Barbra Streisand.
+VH1 said that the expectations for Bad were "ridiculously high", noting that there was also further hype after Jackson planned duets with the likes of Prince; Whitney Houston; Aretha Franklin and Barbra Streisand.
 VH1 credited Bad for being a "deeply personal project" for Jackson – he wrote nine of the 11 songs – and one that saw him gain further independence and debut a harder-edged look and sound.
-Jim Farber of the Daily News wrote that Bad took aspects of Off the Wall and Thriller to create Jackson's "most smooth work of pop to date".